 It’s also rather unfortunate that in my family, three of our four birthdays fall within one month (all two weeks apart), so by the time my husband’s birthday rolls around, everyone is “caked-out”, so to speak.
 (If I ever write a cookbook, I’ll tell you a funny story about one of my husband’s birthday cakes!
 Don’t tell him I said that, as he doesn’t think it’s funny!)

-So when we’re not so happy with cake anymore, I turn back to my college days when I used to make “birthday cookies” for all my friends.
-I’d either make them with chocolate chip cookie dough or brownie batter in a large pizza pan.
-Everyone liked them so much better than cake, and there was no need for plates or forks, which are always difficult to come upon when you’re a college student, right?
+So when we’re not so happy with cake anymore, I turn back to my college days when I used to make a huge chocolate chip birthday cookie for all my friends.
+I’d either make them with chocolate chip cookie dough or sometimes a brownie batter in a large pizza pan.
+Everyone liked them so much better than cake, and there was no need for plates or forks.
+These are always difficult to come upon when you’re a college student, right?

 As you can see, it definitely is much more forgiving to decorate on a cookie than a beautifully iced cake that will show every imperfection!